a3104/bench_rs/README.md

 This will execute the benchmark based on the configuration file.

+## JSON Benchmark Logging

+When a logging path is provided in the JSON configuration (using the "logging" field), the benchmark tool will output the following CSV columns to the specified file:

+- URL: The benchmarked URL.
+- Post Body(optional)
+- Status Code: HTTP response status as u16.
+- Is Error: Boolean value indicating if an error occurred.
+- Elapsed Time: The response time in milliseconds.
+- Total Transfer: The total data transferred in bytes.

+The logging functionality is implemented in the JSON benchmark module and can be enabled by specifying a valid file path in the JSON config.

 ## License

 This project is licensed under the MIT License